DrCopyPaste/RoutinR/Readme.md

 - or add custom job names
 - timesheets for all jobs can be viewed in a list
 - current job for punch clock can be changed (set effectively on stopping, enabling toggling while already having started)
 - saved job timesheets can be updated (change assigned job and/ or start/ end time)

 # Features ToDo
+- external apis can be linked by creating api export profiles containing post url, api user, api key -- jobs can then be assigned an individual post template (i.e. json with placeholders for start and end time)

 - visualize adjacent/ potentially overlapping time sheet entries when editing job time sheet entries
 - change timespan format (seconds and/or ms should always be visible to indicate progress)
 - consistend datetime formatters